OutdoorAdept is a reader-supported site. Purchases made through links may earn a commission.

 Merrell Thermo Chill 6" Shell Waterproof Sneaker

-These Merrell hiking boots are probably the best option on the list if you’re looking for something to hold up in cold weather and snow.
+These Merrell hiking boots are probably the best option on the list if you’re looking for a traditional hiking boot to hold up in cold weather and snow.
 This boot is very insulated, without being heavy, and will keep your feet very warm and dry.

 I wore these for a full-day hike and found they remained extremely comfortable throughout 8 hours of hiking.
 Because of the high cut, my ankles felt supported the entire time.